AxonIQ/axon-quick-start/chat-scaling-out/README.md

 First, we are going to enable AMQP support:
 1. Add a dependency to `org.springframework.boot:spring-boot-starter-amqp`.
 This will enable AMQP in Spring Boot.
-2. Add a dependency to `org.axonframework:axon-amqp:3.0.6`, This will enable Axon AMQP support.
+2. Add a dependency to `org.axonframework:axon-amqp`, using the same version number as the other Axon modules.
+This will enable Axon AMQP support.

 Now that AMQP is available, we need to define an Exchange, Queue and Binding for our application to use:
 1. Define a Fanout Exchange called 'events'